 - Post-development: this involves reviewing, approving/rejecting and export of Artifacts.
 These activities are accessed from EDN by Enterprise Admin.

-- Categories: used by the Artifact developer to aid in grouping the Artifacts
+These are used by the Artifact developer to aid in grouping the Artifacts.

 EDN allows management of Artifacts by the Enterprise Admin.
 The Artifacts can be filtered by: